 - Add 9 cups of water to beef cubes.
 Bring to boil, then reduce to simmer and cook on low 1 1/2 - 2 hours.

-- Add diced onion, garlic, rice, tomato paste, khmeli-suneli.
+- Add diced onion, garlic, rice, tomato paste, diced tomatoes and khmeli-suneli.
 Cover and let cook for 20-25 minutes until rice is tender.

-- Add diced onion, tkemali sauce, diced chili and chopped parsley and cilantro.
+- Add tkemali sauce, diced chili and chopped parsley and cilantro.
 Cook on low for another 10-15 minutes.

 - Serve and enjoy.
 Garnish with additional chopped cilantro, parsley and chili pepper.